SWU-Karabast/forceteki-client/README.md

 3. Restart the development server

 This configures the Front-End to allow mobile devices on your local network to connect to your development server.
 You will still need to configure the Back-End to allow connections from your local network.

-The state updater is currently set to log game state updates to the console as they are received.